WesleyBryie/ChumBucket/wiki/guides/win10upgrade_activation.md

 ---

-## ► Installing a fresh copy of windows 10
+## ► Downloading Windows 10

-This part is not related to piracy at all, since Microsoft provides a free download of windows 10.
-As such, you can find guides on how to install windows 10 anywhere on the internet.
-Example video here: [time stamp 3:15](https://youtu.be/MfwjISmkEJM?t=195).

-Requirements:

-* A USB drive of at least 4GiB.
-The Windows 10 ISO installation media is approximately 3.5 GiB in size.
-* Another working PC (If you are building a new PC).

-Download and run the [**media creation tool**](https://www.microsoft.com/en-us/software-download/windows10) from microsoft.
-It will create a bootable installation media for windows 10 on your USB drive.
-Then just boot into the USB drive in order to fresh install Windows 10.
+If you're on Windows, download and run the [**media creation tool**](https://www.microsoft.com/en-us/software-download/windows10) from microsoft.
+It will download Windows 10 and automatically create a bootable installation media for it on your USB drive.

-If you're on linux, you can use [tb.rg-adguard.net](https://tb.rg-adguard.net/public.php), which is just a web interface for MSFT's techbench site - any downloads will be done through MSFT's CDN.
-You can then use [**WoeUSB**](https://github.com/slacka/WoeUSB) to create a bootable USB drive
+If you're on a different platform, you can use [**tb.rg-adguard.net**](https://tb.rg-adguard.net/public.php), which is just a web interface for MSFT's techbench site - any downloads will be done through MSFT's CDN.

 &nbsp;

 **Windows LTSB / LTSC**